Funding AI for Good: A Call for Meaningful Engagement: Introduction

-To the best of our knowledge, this study presents the first qualitative analysis of how AI4SG funding documents frame social good, envision AI’s role in advancing social good, and anticipate desired outcomes to be achieved.
-While prior work has pointed out AI4SG's tendency towards more \textit{techno-centric} approaches, we provide detailed insights into \textit{how} both \textit{techno-centric} and \textit{balanced} approaches are instantiated in different components of funding agendas.
-Contributing to existing literature on ``tech for good'' initiatives, we first highlight the disconnects between the positive social impact that AI4SG aims for and the \textit{techno-centric} approaches that some funding documents promoted (Section~\ref{sec:discussion1}).
-We then build on the more \textit{balanced} approaches and existing gaps we identified in our dataset and propose additional opportunities for designing future funding calls, including supporting relationship-building, maintenance post-project deployment, and community engagement training for project teams (Section~\ref{sec:discussion2}).
-Finally, we outline an agenda for meaningful community engagement for funders, emphasizing the role that the HCI community can and should play in helping shape AI4SG funding agendas and design processes (Section~\ref{sec:discussion3}).
+To the best of our knowledge, this study presents the first qualitative analysis of how AI4SG funding documents frame social good, envision AI’s role in advancing it, and anticipate desired outcomes to be achieved.
+While prior work has largely focused on funded projects' tendency towards more \textit{techno-centric} approaches, we uncover \textit{how} both \textit{techno-centric} and \textit{balanced} approaches are instantiated in different components of funding documents---before project selection even occurs.
+In doing so, this work makes three contributions to existing HCI literature on ``tech for good'' initiatives and document analysis of AI imaginaries: \begin{itemize} \item First, we provide a novel focus on AI4SG funding documents as a discourse instrument rather than neutral texts.
+Through a reflexive thematic analysis~\cite{braun_using_2006, braun_reflecting_2019}, we highlight the disconnects between the positive social impact AI4SG aims for and the \textit{techno-centric} approaches promoted in some funding documents (Section~\ref{sec:discussion1}). \item Second, building on the more \textit{balanced} approaches and gaps identified in our dataset, we propose opportunities for designing future funding calls for funders (including supporting relationship-building, maintenance post-project deployment, and community engagement training for project teams), and outline future research directions for HCI researchers (Section~\ref{sec:discussion2}). \item Finally, we call for meaningful community engagement in the funding design process for funders, and specify the roles that HCI practitioners and researchers can play in shaping AI4SG funding agendas and design processes (Section~\ref{sec:discussion3}). \end{itemize}